doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 > ...an [Extensible Markup Language](https://en.wikipedia.org/wiki/XML) (XML)-based vector image format for two-dimensional graphics with support for interactivity and animation.

-Interactivity and animation is cool, but for our purposes, only two[^doctype] of SVG's various tags are relevant:
+Interactivity and animation are cool, but for our purposes, only two[^doctype] of SVG's various tags are relevant:

 * The `<svg>` tag serves as the root element of the document, quite similar to HTML's `<html>` tag.
 Its `viewBox` attribute demarcates the visible portion of the internal coordinate system – its value can be interpreted as `left_edge bottom_edge width height`.